WebAudio/web-audio-api/explainer/user-selectable-render-size.md

 Historically, WebAudio has always rendered the graph in chunks of 128 frames, called a [render quantum](https://webaudio.github.io/web-audio-api/#render-quantum) in the specification.
-This was probably a trade-off between function-call overhead and latency.
+This was a trade-off between function-call overhead and latency.
 A smaller number would reduce latency, but the function call overhead would increase.
 With a larger value, the overhead is reduced, but the latency increases because any change takes more audio frames to reach the output.
 In